drianlarde/plm-crs-better-scheduler/README.md

 3. If you're sure, click `Delete All Events`.
 This will automate the deletion process.
 <img width="912" alt="image" src="https://github.com/drianlarde/plm-crs-better-scheduler/assets/69323240/7e7870db-783c-4d06-8814-87904e080616">

 Please note: The delete feature will remove all events visible in the agenda view.
-Please ensure you want to delete all these events before proceeding.
+Please ensure you want to delete all events that came from the `.csv` file before proceeding.

 ## Contributing